 Comme des Carson

-Editor’s note: This article is a satire piece.
-It is not to be taken literally.
+Editor’s note: This article is satirical and is not meant to be taken literally.
 ‘Carson’ is a pen name.

 I am curious to know what you think about beer.
 Which brands are cool?
 Which ones are lame?
 Is there a beer that fits my personality type?
 I partied a lot in high school with older kids and we guzzled down massive amounts of the cheapest beer we could possibly afford with respect to our budgets and the limits of our livers.
 Now I’ve cooled off a bit with raging and consider myself more of a “few drinks at the bar” kind of guy.
 Switching to something as fancy as Scotch and cutting out beer altogether doesn’t really suit me because I like to slam a few on Sunday during the game; but I still want my beer to appear classy and interesting in my firm grip when I approach a potential mate at the local watering hole.
 Find the beer for me!